rikusoikkeli/web-scrape-kmarket/README.md

 WHAT DOES THE CODE DO:

 This program uses Selenium to scrape all the price data from https://www.k-ruoka.fi/ and saves it locally as a CSV file.
+Can be used for statistics, price alarms etc.

 HOW TO GET THE CODE TO WORK: